janosh/matbench-discovery/site/src/routes/contribute/+page.md

 ## 🔨 &thinsp; Installation

-The recommended way to acquire the training and test sets for this benchmark is through our Python package [available on PyPI](https://pypi.org/project/{name}):
+To download the training and test sets for this benchmark, we recommend installing our [PyPI package](https://pypi.org/project/{name}):

 ```zsh
 pip install matbench-discovery